sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 9. Use independent keys when multiple keys are required
 10. Build support for changing algorithms and keys when needed
 11. Build application features to handle a key rotation
+12. Store application-level secrets in a secrets vault
+13. Check that secrets are not stored in code, config files or environment variables

 #### 2. Data protection

 1. Classify data according to the level of sensitivity
 2. Implement appropriate access controls for sensitive data
 5. Avoid storing sensitive data when at all possible
-6. Ensure sensitive data at rest is cryptographically protected to avoid unauthorized disclosure and modification
-7. Purge sensitive data when that data is no longer required
-8. Store application-level secrets in a secrets vault
-9. Check that secrets are not stored in code, config files or environment variables
-10. Implement least privilege, restricting access to functionality, data and system information
+6. Implement least privilege, restricting access to functionality, data and system information
-11. Protect all cached or temporary copies of sensitive data from unauthorized access
-12. Purge those temporary copies of sensitive data as soon as they are no longer required
-13. Do not include sensitive information in the URL or query string, such as an API key or session token
+7. Do not include sensitive information in the URL or query string, such as an API key or session token
-14. Disable client side caching on pages containing sensitive information (e.g. Cache-Control: no-store)
+8. Disable client side caching on pages containing sensitive information (e.g. Cache-Control: no-store)
-15. Set a referrer policy to prevent leakage of sensitive data to third-party services via the 'Referer' HTTP request header field.
+9. Set a referrer policy to prevent leakage of sensitive data to third-party services via the 'Referer' HTTP request header field.
 This can be done using the Referrer-Policy HTTP response header field or via HTML element attributes

 #### 3. Memory management